nuts-foundation/nuts-specification/rfc/rfc018-concent-credential.md

 ## 4. Issuance & distribution

 A Nuts Consent Credential is private and is intended to be used by the holder when needed.
-In most cases the issuer will also be the holder.
 The VC MUST not be published on the network.
-Every DID MAY issue an consent credential.
+Any DID MAY issue an consent credential.
 The VC does not have any other requirements nor does it add requirements to other VCs.

 ## 5. Supported proofs

 The VC MUST contain two proofs.
 One proof will be a proof as described by [RFC011](rfc011-verifiable-credential.md).
-This is the proof the issuer has witnessed the contents and signs it with its assertion method key.
+This is the proof the issuer has verified the contents and signs it with its assertion method key.
 The other proof is the proof of the person giving consent.
 The following paragraphs list the different usable proofs.

 ### 5.1 NutsPaperProof2022